shawnz99/shawnz99/README.md

-- 👋 Hi, I’m @shawnz99
-- 👀 I’m interested in ...
-Things
+### Hi, I'm Shawn Zimmermann
+  - I'm currently a Computer Science student at the University At Buffalo
+  - I'm interests are currently in Systems and software development
-- 🌱 I’m currently learning ...
-Programming
+  - I'm currently learning how to build web applications

-This is where I put my version control for my projects
+This GitHub is where I put my version control for my projects.

+My most current (and most in depth) project is my bdt project, The _"Binary Data Tool"_

 <!---